Ryan901/Murphy_CSCI2270_FinalProject/README.md

 Use option 3 to create a group with "John Black" and some other people of your choice from option 8's output

 Use option 9 to search for a John try "John Boulder", "John Denver Email" etc. it is case sensitive, also the weighting is heavily name skewed and it is intentionally limited to 3 results.

+System Requirements:

+Should work on all systems file reading may get screwy across systems.
+Developed and tested on Windows 10.

+Developed By:
+Ryan Murphy

+Open Bugs:
+Occasionally loses its data pointer especially if numerous data points are added to a node, I think this has something to do with the stack not compensating correctly for the expansion of the node in memory as the linked list gets bigger.
+I believe i have it corrected.